How to Use Vantage to Plan Your Next Shoot

 - Attach up to 3 photos directly from your camera roll

-Your report helps the next photographer make a better decision about whether and when to visit.
+Your report helps the next photographer make a better decision about whether and when to visit — and feeds into the AI Visit Planner data for that location.

 Don’t see a location on the map?
 Add it.
 Tap and hold on any map location, then tap Add Spot.
 Give it a name, add relevant tags, and choose whether it’s public (visible to all) or private (just for you).